rlatjsgnl308/AI51101Project/README.md

 For the image generation, each txt file consists of total train loss, reconstruction train loss, KL divergence train loss, and corresponding test statistics.
 The total loss means reconstruction loss + KL loss.

-Additionally, in run.sh file, hyperparameters, including batch size, epoch, model seeds and designated learning rate and weight decay rate, can be adjusted.
+Additionally, in run.sh file, hyperparameters, including batch size, epoch, model seeds and the designated learning rate and weight decay rate set, can be adjusted.

 ## Visualization